Notes on the Geography of China: Guangzhou: Shamian

 Residence of the associate general inspector of the China salt trade, who was an officer of the Guangdong and Guangsi Salt Trade Bureau, China Treasury Department.
 The building has suffered many additions.

 Perhaps there're more evident from this angle.

 Tourists need coffee, as well as air conditioning.
 Here they have both, in the old Yokohama Specie Bank building.
 It's a different world from the one Harold Acton saw in the 1930s.
 He wrote, "I stayed in an old-fashioned hotel on the Shameen, a small island separated from Canton by a narrow creek, surrounded by barbed wire in case of anti-foreign riots.
 The intense humidity aggravated the heat, which I counteracted by carrying small towels about with me.
 Moss and mosquitoes thrived.
 Cigarettes, matches, book-bindings--everything was sodden.
 (Harold Acton, Memoirs of an Aesthete, 1948, p.
 295)

 Acton had few kind words for his compatriots: "The small European community seldom stirred from the Shameen; and I remember being profoundly depressed by the sight of two stout middle-aged Westerners of the commercial traveller type.
 They were sitting in their shirt-sleeves on the hotel veranda, electric fan and ubiquitous whisky-bottle before them.
 Neither spoke, and I could not help wondering at the sheer hangdog misery of their expressions, for the immediate environment, a river crammed with the strangest multi-formity of water-traffic, was far from dull.
 And I had a simultaneous vision of thousands of bored individuals on verandas, sipping and cursing inwardly, mocked by the brilliant sunlight.
 And all of them began to chant in weary unison: 'Oh, East is East, and West is West, and never the twain shall meet.'
 Not one was out of tune.
 I met only one European who preferred Canton to anywhere else in the world, Dr. Otto, who ran a German hospital on an island.
 He had been adopted by a Cantonese official in gratitude for saving the life of his son and heir."
 (Acton, p.
 295)

-Bank turned hangout: this was another building of the Banque de l'Indo-Chine.
+Bank becomes a hangout: this was another building of the Banque de l'Indo-Chine.